VITA-Group/POPS/README.md

 The attack has two main stages:

 - **PromptSuffix optimization** searches for suffix prompts that elicit residual knowledge from an unlearned multimodal model using domain-similar OOD samples.
-- **Parameter shaking / S2L fine-tuning** uses the model's own generated responses to fine-tune lightweight adapters, amplifying weak residual signals into stronger recovery behavior.
+- **Parameter shaking** uses the model's own generated responses to fine-tune lightweight adapters, amplifying weak residual signals into stronger recovery behavior.

 Together, these stages provide a stress test for multimodal unlearning methods and help evaluate whether supposedly removed knowledge is actually robustly erased or merely hidden from direct prompting.